Baltimore Stallions: In the end

 Even after the NFL's return to Baltimore became certain, Schmoke and other city leaders claimed that the Stallions could coexist with Modell's team, which was eventually reconstituted as the Baltimore Ravens.
 However, Speros and CFL officials soon realized that no matter how successful the Stallions had been, they had no realistic prospect of competing head-to-head with an NFL team.
-As the team's successful Grey Cup run was still ongoing, it was clearly apparent that there would not be enough advertising revenue or fan support to go around.
-Even without that to consider, using Memorial Stadium would have posed a logistical nightmare once the NFL season began in September.
-The conditions set by the NFL to permit the Ravens to temporarily play at Memorial Stadium pending completion of a new stadium would have made it all but impossible for the venue to convert its grass field back and forth between the two leagues' specifications when the two leagues' seasons overlapped.
-No other stadium in the Baltimore area was suitable or large enough even for temporary CFL use.
+As the team's successful Grey Cup run was still underway, it became apparent that there would not be enough advertising revenue or fan support to go around.
+Even without that to consider, the Stallions would have been left without a suitable place to play.
+The conditions set by the NFL to permit the Ravens to temporarily play at Memorial Stadium pending completion of a new stadium would have made it all but impossible for the venue to convert its grass field back and forth between the two leagues' configurations when their seasons overlapped.
+In any case, the Stallions would have likely been evicted from Memorial Stadium anyways to make way for the Ravens.
+No other stadium in the Baltimore area was large enough or suitable enough even for temporary CFL use.

-Rather than risk being reduced to "minor league" status in Baltimore, Speros ceded Baltimore to the Ravens and announced plans to move the franchise.
-He was actually very close to moving the franchise to Houston, Texas, to take advantage of the pending departure of the NFL's recently departed Houston Oilers from the Astrodome, with then-Houston Astros owner Drayton McLane as a minority partner.
+Facing an untenable situation in Baltimore, Speros ceded Baltimore to the Ravens and announced plans to move the franchise.
+As he later put it, the Stallions would have effectively been relegated to "minor league" status had they decided to stick it out in Baltimore.
+Speedo was actually very close to moving the franchise to Houston, Texas to take advantage of the pending departure of the NFL's recently departed Houston Oilers from the Astrodome, with then-Houston Astros owner Drayton McLane as a minority partner.
 However, under prodding from CFL officials who believed the American experiment was a lost cause, Speros began talks with officials in Montreal.
 CFL commissioner Larry Smith believed the defending CFL champions would be a better vehicle for bringing the CFL back to Montreal rather than what would have essentially been an expansion team.
 At a league meeting on February 2, 1996; Speros was granted permission to move the Stallions to Montreal, effectively ending the American experiment.
 Although Speros seriously considered whether to keep the Stallions name, he ultimately decided to give up the Stallions franchise and reconstitute his organization as the third and current incarnation of the Montreal Alouettes.
 Speros kept the Alouettes for only one year before selling the franchise to Robert C. Wetenhall in 1997.